Pushpendra5326/Coca-Cola-USA-Retailer-Dashboard/README.md

 **Objective :**

-Cocola USA Retailer wants to create an annual sales report for 2023.
+Coca-cola USA Retailer wants to create an annual sales report for 2023.
 So that, They can understand their customers and grow more sales in up coming years.

 **Sample Insights:**